codigoalphacol/flutter_auth_firebase/README.md

-# flutter_auth_social
+# logincloud

-Flutter + Firebase Autenticacion con Email, Google

-Sign in with Email

-sign in with Google
+A new Flutter project.

 ## Getting Started